osrf/subt/submitted_models/emesent_hovermap_sensor_config_1/specifications.md

 This specifications.md file is a description and proof of virtual model validation for the Emesent Hovermap with Sensor Configuration 1.
 This robot may be launched using an `ign launch` command with the variable name `EMESENT_HOVERMAP_SENSOR_CONFIG_1`.

 ## Description
-The Emesent Hovermap is an autonomous ssystem capable of being deployed in an unknown environment.
+The Emesent Hovermap is an autonomous system capable of being deployed in an unknown environment.
 It has a standardised perception payload mounted on the bottom of the vehicle including a gimbal mounted lidar and a gimbal mounted camera system.

 ## Usage Instructions
 The robot accepts standard twist commands on the `cmd_vel` topic.